Eczbek/xieite/docs/namespaces/types/name.md

 &nbsp;

 ## Description
-Gets the string name of a type at compile-time.
+Extracts the stringified name of a type at compile-time without additional formatting.

 &nbsp;